 Equally, if a wheel bearing seal is damaged, water and other debris can enter the component and it will fail - as evidenced by that thrumming, rumbling noise.

 Firstly, don't panic.
-Wheel bearings are still operative for some time after you first start hearing the noise.
-But with that being said, you should address the issue swiftly, as there is an outside chance the bearing could lock up - something you do not want to happen while driving.
+Car wheel bearings are still operative for some time after you first start hearing the noise.
+But with that being said, you should address the issue swiftly, as there is an outside chance the car bearing could lock up - something you do not want to happen while driving.

 If one wheel bearing fails, there is no need to replace them on both sides.
 The remaining bearings should last for some years to come.